darbdenral/ezWeb/README.md

 Configurable hostname, port and root folder.
 No external files or DLL's required.
 Download includes the server plug-in and a sample server app for VisualNeoWin.

 # Updates
 v1.00
+Updated the sample web page project files.
+These changes should make the video cover the entire web page on all displays.
+No changes to the plugin, version froze.

+v1.00
 + First stable version.